Derived Hecke algebra and cohomology of arithmetic groups

 Therefore, passing to the limit over $n$, we get a map $\Winf/p^k \rightarrow \Vinf/p^k$, which is easily seen to be compatible as we increase $k$; thus the inverse limit over $k$ defines an isomorphism

-Next, referring to \eqref{BigDog} the action of $\Ext_{\Sinf}(\Sinf/\Iinf, \Sinf/\Iinf) \simeq \wedge^* \mathfrak{t}_S$ on $H^*(\Hom(\Cinf/\Iinf, \Z_p))$ certainly factors through $\wedge^* \Winf $; this action of $\wedge^* \Winf$ on $H^*(\Hom(\Cinf/\Iinf, \Z_p))$ is compatible under the identifications \eqref{logstructure} and \eqref{bo} with the action of $\wedge^* \Vinf$ on $H^*(Y(1), \Z_p)_{\mathfrak{m}}$.
+Next, referring to \eqref{BigDog} the action of $\Ext_{\Sinf}^*(\Sinf/\Iinf, \Sinf/\Iinf) \simeq \wedge^* \mathfrak{t}_S$ on $H^*(\Hom_{\Sinf}(\Cinf, \Z_p))$ certainly factors through $\wedge^* \Winf $; this action of $\wedge^* \Winf$ on $H^*(\Hom_{\Sinf}(\Cinf, \Z_p))$ is compatible under the identifications \eqref{logstructure} and \eqref{bo} with the action of $\wedge^* \Vinf$ on $H^*(Y(1), \Z_p)_{\mathfrak{m}}$.

 Therefore, by \eqref{watney}, $\Vinf$ freely generates an exterior algebra inside $\mathrm{End}(H^*)$, and $H^*$ is freely generated over $\wedge^* \Vinf$ by $H^{\BWq}(Y(1), \Z_p)_{\mathfrak{m}}$, its minimal degree component.
 On the other hand, the image of $\wedge^* \Vinf$ in $\mathrm{End}(H^*)$ is contained in the global derived Hecke algebra -- the action of an element $\Vinf$ is, by definition, a limit of actions of elements in the derived Hecke algebra.
-It follows (by a similar argument to the last paragraph of \S \ref{lemmaimpliestheorem}) that the full global derived Hecke algebra coincides with $\wedge^* \Vinf$.
+Indeed, $\Vinf$ lies inside the strict global derived Hecke algebra.